Sir Thomas Culpeper, 3rd Baronet: Career

 Culpeper was High Sheriff of Kent in 1704.
-At the 1705 English general election he was returned as a Whig Member of Parliament (MP) for Maidstone, Kent.
-He voted for the Court candidate for Speaker on 25 October 1705, but, probably in support of the Country Whigs, he voted against the Court on the ‘place clause’ of the regency bill, on 18 February 1706.
-He was returned as a Whig again at the 1708 British general election and he voted for the naturalization of the Palatines in 1709 and the for the impeachment of Dr Sacheverell in 1710.
+At the 1705 English general election he was returned as a Whig member of parliament (MP) for Maidstone, Kent.
+He voted for the Court candidate for Speaker on 25 October 1705, but, probably in support of the Country Whigs, he voted against the Court on the 'place clause' of the regency bill, on 18 February 1706.
+He was returned as a Whig again at the 1708 British general election and he voted for the naturalization of the Palatines in 1709 and for the impeachment of Dr Sacheverell in 1710.
 At the 1710 British general election, he topped the poll, but is not recorded in any divisions in that Parliament.
 He decided not to stand at the 1713 British general election.

 At the 1715 British general election, Culpeper was returned again as MP for Maidstone.
 He voted for the septennial bill in 1716, and against the Peerage Bill.
 He was returned again at the 1722 British general election.